Mark Coyne (rugby league)

-In an era when players also worked while playing Coyne had already spent ten years working in the Financial Industry utilizing his marketing degree before retiring from the NRL in 1999.
-Upon retirement he moved into the insurance industry focussing on personal injury claims management.
-His knowledge and experience led him to senior roles within the industry, including Executive General Manager of GIO’s national workers compensation claims operations and Executive/Managing Director of Coal Services Pty Ltd, a specialist workers compensation insurance scheme for the coal mining industry.
+In an era when players also worked while playing Coyne had already spent ten years working in the financial industry having completed a marketing degree before retiring from the NRL in 1999.
+Coyne then moved into the insurance industry focussing on personal injury claims.

-In 2012 Mark commenced as Chief Executive of EML after joining the organisation two years earlier.
-Under Mark’s leadership, EML has seen strong growth over the past six years with the business doubling in size.

-Mark has a degree in Business Management, was a Director of NRMA Road Service and a Director of the Police and Citizens Youth Club for a decade.
-He remains committed to charity work as a board member of the Sporting Chance Cancer Foundation and is a Benefactor of the NSW Children’s Cancer Institute.

 Club career

-A Queenslander, Coyne was graded with the Brothers club in Brisbane, playing in the 1987 Brisbane Rugby League Grand Final and scoring a try.
+A Queenslander, Coyne was graded with the Brothers club at Sunnybank, Brisbane, playing in the 1987 Brisbane Rugby League Grand Final and scoring a try.
 He then relocated to the St George Dragons in Sydney in 1988.
 He made his first grade debut in 1989 and impressed with his trademark right foot step.

 In Round 14 of the 1991 season, Coyne became the first player to score a try on the famous Adelaide Oval in the first NSWRL premiership match played in South Australia.
-On a cold and wet night in June, St. George defeated Balmain 16-2 in front of 28,884 fans, the largest attendance of the 1991 minor round.
+On a cold and wet night in June, St George defeated Balmain 16–2 in front of 28,884 fans, the largest attendance of the 1991 minor round.

-In 1992, Coyne played in St. George's 28-8 Grand Final loss to the Brisbane Broncos.
-Coyne played in the 1993 Grand Final for the St. George club where once again they lost to Brisbane 14-6.
-1994 saw Coyne take on the role as captain of St. George, a year when they failed to make the finals.
+In 1992, Coyne played in St George's 28-8 Grand Final loss to the Brisbane Broncos.
+Coyne played in the 1993 Grand Final for the St George club where once again they lost to Brisbane 14–6.
+1994 saw Coyne take on the role as captain of St George, a year when they failed to make the finals.

-Coyne's leadership capabilities were fully acknowledged in 1995 when he was captain of St. George, Vice Captain of Queensland and made his Test debut for the Kangaroos.
-In 1996 Coyne lead the Dragons to another Grand Final, but despite playing a great game himself the club lost controversially to the Manly-Warringah Sea Eagles 20-8.
+Coyne's leadership capabilities were fully acknowledged in 1995 when he was captain of St George, vice-captain of Queensland and made his test debut for the Kangaroos.
+In 1996 Coyne lead the Dragons to another grand final, but despite playing a great game himself the club lost controversially to the Manly-Warringah Sea Eagles 20–8.

-In 1998, Coyne was honoured with a testimonial year at St. George and impressively, he chose to donate all the proceeds ($135,000) of that testimonial season to a children's charity.
+In 1998, Coyne was honoured with a testimonial year at St George and impressively, he chose to donate all the proceeds ($135,000) of that testimonial season to a children's charity.

 Coyne retired in 1999, whilst playing for the St. George Illawarra Dragons and after 12 seasons wearing the Dragons' Big Red V. By the end of his career he had played in 9 Test matches; 19 Origins and more than 200 first grade matches, of which more than 100 were as captain.